kineticstoolkit/kineticstoolkit_doc/src/player_frames.md

 %matplotlib qt5
 ```

 # Visualizing frames

 In the last sections, we only visualized points.
-The Player can also draw [frames](geometry_frames.md), expressed as TimeSeries data with a shape of (N, 4, 4).
+The Player can also draw [frames](geometry_transforms.md), expressed as transform series (Nx4x4).
 For instance, let's create two series of frames that revolve around the x and z axes:

 ```{code-cell} ipython3
 :tags: [remove-output]